savonet/book/streaming.md

   source(audio=ffmpeg.audio.copy(_),...)
 ```

-which is precisely a way to state the above.
+which is a formal way of stating the above explanation.

 ### Adding and removing channels